-- New development should be well buffered and landscaped, especially when different development types are adjacent. - Developments should be interconnected, with limited and well-placed access to existing roads. - Multi-use paths and sidewalks should provide opportunities for active transportation along existing roads and between developments. - Improve and Enhance gateways to the Township. - Improve communication with residents, particularly about development projects. - Preserve and enhance open space while actively seeking new park opportunities, particularly in the northwest. - Preserve natural resources, particularly in the Olentangy Valley.
+- New development should be well buffered and landscaped, especially when different development types are adjacent. - Developments should be interconnected, with limited and well-placed access to existing roads. - Multi-use paths and sidewalks should provide opportunities for active transportation along existing and future roads and between developments, neighborhoods, schools, parks, libraries, businesses, and other community assets - Improve and Enhance gateways to the Township. - Improve communication with residents, particularly about development projects. - Preserve and enhance open space while actively seeking new park opportunities, particularly in the northwest. - Preserve natural resources, particularly in the Olentangy Valley.